Vanherwegentim/CompSciMaster/2-Sem/Artifical Neural Networks And Deep Learning/Exam_Questions.md

 **• What are possible difficulties for training deep networks?**

 There are numerous difficulties in training deep networks.
 Some of the most known ones which we also saw while working on our report are overfitting, vanishing/exploding gradients, and computational difficulties.
 Further they also get less interpretable and explainable making them more and more of a black box model.
+Supervised learning using labeled data by applying gradient descent (e.g. backpropagation) on deep networks usually does not work well.
+Too many bad local minima occur

 #### Question 4

 **Explain stacked autoencoders.**

-A regular autoencoder is meant to reduce the dimensionality of input data, stacked autoencoders go further on this by condensing the condensed data even further.
-For example, a regular autoencoder can learn to represent digits by their binary encoding, stacked autoencoders can take this 1 step r resulting in smaller more meaningful features.
+An autoencoder is a type of neural network that is trained (unsupervised) to reproduce its input data as its output.
+It consists of two parts: an **encoder** and a **decoder**.
+The encoder transforms the input data into a compressed representation, with typically a lower dimensionality than the input.
+So it can be more efficiently used.
+The decoder attempts to reconstruct the original data from the compressed representation.

+Stacked autoencoders are several autoencoders stacked on top of each other.
+The first autoencoder learns the primary features of the data.
+These primary features are then given to the next autoencoder which in turn learns the secondary features.
+We can continue doing this to keep on condensing the input as far as we want.
+We can then use a classifier such as softmax to classify the output of last autoencoder.
+By condensing the data before feeding it to a classifier, we benefit from dimensionality reduction and thus increased efficiency

 #### Question 5

 **Explain convolution and max-pooling in convolutional neural networks.**

-Convolutional layers work by taking the average/median of multiple values (in a box) to condense the data.
-Max-pooling layers kind off work the same as convolutional layers as they condense the data, but instead of taking the average/mean they take the highest occurring value in the set of cells.
+Convolution layers apply filter or kernel to the input image to extract features, such as edges or patterns.
+When we apply this filter over the input image we calculate the dot product and then put the output of the dot product unto a feature map.
+Each filter produces a new feature map, which highlights a specific pattern in the input data.
+The size of the feature map is smaller than the input data, as the filter moves over the input, pixels are shared and produce smaller outputs.

+Pooling layers down sample the feature maps by reducing their dimensions, while retaining the most important information.
+This helps to reduce the number of parameters and computation required in the layers that come next.
+This is done by taking small sub-regions of the feature map and summarizing their contents into a single value.